illyak/DAQ_CLASS/Pocket_Computers_Compare.md

 - Can be used for teaching data acquisition but also for real use in the field
 - Run Jupyter Notebook
 - Low level interface to I2C or SPI serial protocol
-    - The intent is to build a plug-in board with an assortment of actuators and sensors for this purpose
+    - Accepts plug-in boards with an assortment of actuators and sensors
 - High level interface to standard lab bench instruments with GPIB/VISA protocol
 - Practicality: readily available for a nominal/reasonable cost and straighforward to use